sailalitha96/Autonomous-IterativeClosePoint/README.md

 2. Correspondence
-This struct stores the correspondence values which you nd through the fast search algorithm.
-It contains the transformed points: P, original points : Po , rst best point: Pj1, second best point pj2.
+This struct stores the correspondence values which you find through the fast search algorithm.
+It contains the transformed points: P, original points : Po , first best point: Pj1, second best point pj2.
     getNormal() Get normal of the correspondence
     getPiGeo() get correspondence point as a geometry message getPiVec() get correspondence point as a vector message